fabiankaraben/nodejs-mini-projects/README.md

     intermediate/41-load-testing-with-artillery

 42. **CSRF Protection**
-    This is a secure form API in Node.js with TypeScript, using csurf middleware, token generation, PostgreSQL sessions, and Docker deployment.
+    This is a secure form API in Node.js with TypeScript, using csurf middleware, token generation, PostgreSQL sessions, and Docker Compose deployment.
     intermediate/42-csrf-protection

 43. **TypeORM Integration**
-    This is an ORM service in Node.js with TypeScript, using TypeORM with MySQL, entities/repos, API CRUD, and Kubernetes deployment.
+    This is an ORM service in Node.js with TypeScript, using TypeORM with MySQL, entities/repos, API CRUD, and Docker Compose deployment.
     intermediate/43-typeorm-integration

 44. **Etcd Config Store**
-    This is a config manager in Node.js with TypeScript, watching etcd keys, dynamic reload, Express use, and Docker deployment.
+    This is a config manager in Node.js with TypeScript, watching etcd keys, dynamic reload, Express use, and Docker Compose deployment.
     intermediate/44-etcd-config-store

 45. **Kafka Consumer Group**
-    This is a group consumer in Node.js with TypeScript, kafkajs with partitions, process messages, MongoDB store, and Kubernetes deployment.
+    This is a group consumer in Node.js with TypeScript, kafkajs with partitions, process messages, MongoDB store, and Docker Compose deployment.
     intermediate/45-kafka-consumer-group

 46. **Azure Blob Uploader**
-    This is a cloud storage service in Node.js with TypeScript, to Azure Blob emulation, @azure/storage-blob, endpoint, and Docker deployment.
+    This is a cloud storage service in Node.js with TypeScript, to Azure Blob emulation, @azure/storage-blob, endpoint, and Docker Compose deployment.
     intermediate/46-azure-blob-uploader

 47. **Report Generator**